menu icon

 What toppings to use

-These truffles with chestnuts are delicious with or without toppings but if you want to give them a festive touch use the following:
+Chestnut and chocolate truffles are delicious with or without toppings but if you want to give them a festive touch use the following:

 These can be added to your filling mixture after you've pureed it: